 2. Humid weather:

-As your hair will be more delicate through these months (and it can get pretty windy out there), try to comb your hair gently with a wide-toothed comb a couple times a day to prevent tangles and be sure to follow the rules of brushing safely - tip to root!
+As your hair will be more delicate through these months (and it can get pretty windy out there), try to comb your hair gently with a wide-toothed comb a couple of times a day to prevent tangles.
+Be sure to follow the rules of brushing safely - Always comb from tip to root!
 Grab yourself a Tangle Teezer and if you still struggle with knots, add a little leave-in conditioner (when wet) to comb through your hair more easily.

 For the trend setter who can pull it off, a pretty silk scarf to protect your hair will work wonders.
 It will keep away the wind and help the hair remain at at a steady temperature.

 Hats will of course also do the trick.